 James City County

-Grants to James City County, Virginia neighborhoods and homeowners associations to maintain local water drainage systems and privately-owned stormwater management facilities (BMPs).
-Projects will support the general welfare and safety of local communities.
+Grants to Virginia neighborhoods and homeowners associations to maintain local water drainage systems and privately-owned stormwater management facilities in eligible locations.
+Funding is intended to support the general welfare and safety of residents in James City County.

 Neighborhood Drainage Systems:

 Neighborhood drainage systems include structures such as inlets, pipes, vegetated or paved swales, and outfall structures, located outside of the VDOT roadway, which move runoff originating on or off-site safely through residential areas in order to protect citizens and property.
 Roof and footing drains and privately installed on-lot drainage structures are not considered part of a neighborhood drainage system.

 Stormwater Management Facilities (BMP):

 Stormwater management facilities, also known as best management practices or BMPs, include structures that reduce the quantity of storm runoff and improve the water quality of the runoff.
 BMP components include, but are not limited to, inlets, pipes, vegetated or paved swales, ponds, bioretention features, embankments, outfalls, and energy dissipation structures.

 GrantWatch ID#: 166322

 - Inventory & Inspection: Up to $6,000 per award